swcarpentry/git-novice/_episodes/04-changes.md

 The last line is the key phrase:
 "no changes added to commit".
 We have changed this file,
-but we haven't told Git we will want to save those changes (which we do with `git add`) nor have we saved them (which we do with `git commit`).
+but we haven't told Git we will want to save those changes (which we do with `git commit`).
 So let's do that now.
 It is good practice to always review our changes before saving them.
 We do this using `git diff`.
 This shows us the differences between the current state